sheldonh/redis-dictator/README.md

 `rack-app.rb` takes no arguments or configuration.
 It listens for HTTP PUT to `/master`.
 It expects the body of the request to be a json representation of the desired redis topology (see example below).

+The `address` of an instance may be an IPv4 address or a name.
+If it is a name, and an SRV record is published for that name, the port from the SRV record will be used if port is ommitted from the JSON topology.

 ## Example

 ```